-If the last name of any Voter has been changed by reason of marriage, divorce or court order since last registering to vote:
+If the voter has changed their last name by reason of marriage, divorce or court order since last registering to vote:

 - Have the Voter sign his/her name as it appears in the registration database AND sign with their new name.
 (Elections Code 14218) - Suggest that the Voter re-register so that registration and election materials reflect the name the Voter is now using.
 Voter registration cards are provided in your supplies. - Return any completed voter registration cards inside the large plastic bag at the end of the night.